Tudat/tudat/tutorials/tudatFeatures/estimationSetup/estimationExecution.rst

    - :literal:`numberOfEstimatedParameters` An :literal:`int` denoting the length of the vector of estimated paramaters, discussed in more detail on the page :ref:`parameterSettingCreation`.

-   - :literal:`inverseOfAprioriCovariance` An :literal:'Eigen::MatrixXd`with the inverse of the *a priori* covariance matrix.
+   - :literal:`inverseOfAprioriCovariance` An :literal:`Eigen::MatrixXd` with the inverse of the *a priori* covariance matrix.
 This input type may be left empty, in which case no *a priori* covariance is used.

 .. note::